UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

     <https://code.vmware.com/web/tool/12.0.0/vmware-powercli>

-2. Open your PowerCLI session and connect to vCloud.
+2. Open your PowerCLI session and connect to Cloud Director.

     You can find your credentials in the UKCloud Portal by clicking your username in the top right hand corner and selecting API.
-For more information, see [*Finding your vCloud API credentials*](vmw-how-access-vcloud-api.md#finding-your-vcloud-api-credentials).
+For more information, see [*Finding your Cloud Director API credentials*](vmw-how-access-vcloud-api.md#finding-your-vcloud-api-credentials).

 3. Copy the following function and paste it into a .psm1 file: